AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-14-An-Object-oriented-approach-to-random-walkers.md

 <h2><a name='grid'></a>The grid</h2>
-For the remainder, I'll assume that you are familiar with javascript syntax.
-We'll begin with a grid.
-But this time we'll wrap our 2D boolean array inside of a function, that has a couple of properties and other functionality:
+We'll begin with a grid!
+This time however, we'll wrap our 2D boolean array inside of a function, that has a couple of properties and other functionality:

 <pre><code>function makeGrid(w, h, spacing, offset){
   this.w = w